JohnnyFee/johnnyfee.github.io/source/_posts/2016-06-21-angular-dependency-injection-di.md

 <!-- more -->

+When the application bootstraps, Angular creates an injector that will be used to find and inject all of the services that are required by your application.
+The injector itself doesn't know anything about what the `$http` or `$route` services do.
+In fact, the injector doesn't even know about the existence of these services, unless it is configured with proper module definitions.

+The injector only carries out the following steps:

+* Load the module definition(s) that you specify in your application.
+* Register all Providers defined in these module definition(s).
+* When asked to do so, lazily instantiate services and their dependencies, via their Providers, as parameters to an injectable function.

 ## Using Dependency Injection

 DI is pervasive throughout Angular.
 You can use it when defining components or when providing `run` and `config` blocks for a module.